ysndr/MSc-Thesis/chapter/related-work.md

 As an answer to that, they describe the architecture of Merlin in [@merlin].

 Similarly to Monto, Merlin separates editor extensions from language analysis.
-Conversely, its interaction builds on a command line interface instead of message passing.
+However, Merlin uses a command line interface instead of message passing for interaction.
 Editor extensions expose the server functions to the user by integrating with the editor.

 The Merlin server hand provides a single optimized implementation of code intelligence for Ocaml.